Sorry, you need to enable JavaScript to visit this website.

 • Patient death or serious injury associated with unsafe administration of blood products

-• Maternal death or serious injury associated with labor or delivery in a low-risk pregnancy while being cared for in a health care setting
+• Maternal death or serious injury associated with labor or delivery in a low-risk pregnancy while being cared for in a healthcare setting

 • Death or serious injury of a neonate associated with labor or delivery in a low-risk pregnancy

-• Patient death or serious injury associated with a fall while being cared for in a health care setting
+• Patient death or serious injury associated with a fall while being cared for in a healthcare setting

 • Artificial insemination with the wrong donor sperm or wrong egg